mattar13/ABFReader/README.md

 # ABFReader

-This project was influenced by pyABF.
-Attempts to rebuild pyABF in Julia
+This is a project for opening electrophysiology/engineering data in Julia.

-Takes the .ABF format and reads the binaries
+At the moment this analyzes data mainly is acquired in an Axon Instruments device:

 To Do list:
 - [x] Make compatible with .abf files (For use with MolecularDevices products)